*This article has been updated for relevance, coz sh*t is getting crazy out here*

 BBM is free to shout to the high heavens that his father was a saint, that the well-documented Martial Law victims were wrong, and that the billions of ill-gotten wealth, portions of which have since been recovered, were nothing more than imaginary figures.

 The same goes for Toni and ‘Toni Talks’.
 Toni is free to guest whoever she wants on her show, a decision she has publicly made.
 It’s her channel, after all.
+She can also endorse any candidate she wishes, since it is her civil right to do so.

 So if their supporters’ argument of ‘everybody has an opinion’ means that the two are free to say whatever they want to say, then yes, they are correct on a surface level.